EtiennePinard/C_ChessEngine/README.md

 ### App
 - **Rewind moves**: ability to go back in moves
 - **Sounds** (Upgrade to SDL3 before doing audio)
-- **Evaluation bar**: Eval bar from stockfish and/or the engine bot
+- **Evaluation bar**: Eval bar from Stockfish and/or the engine bot

 ### Bot
 - **UCI**: Make the bot read commands of the uci protocol from stdin
 - **Bot comparison**: Program which puts two version of the bot against one another to see if the bot actually gets better
-- **Iterative deepening**: Make the search function search one move ahead, then two move ahead, ..., up until it gets cancel
+- **Iterative deepening**: Make the search function search one move ahead, then two move ahead, ..., up until it gets cancelled
 - **Transposition table**: To not evaluate the same positions over and over
 - **Time control**: Bot needs to take time into account
 - **Move ordering**: In the search function to speed it up